 - Players should be accompanied to training sessions by only one parent/guardian or personal assistant unless they require more than one individual due to personal circumstances.
-If players require more than one parent/guardian or personal assistant to accompany them to sessions, then the Covid officer should be notified in advance. - Players, parents and personal assistants are not to touch any equipment other than their own. - Check into your activity using the NHS COVID-19 app. - Maintain a distance of at least 2m at all times, except during play. - Use hand sanitiser upon entering the hall. - Parents/personal attendants to wear a face mask if they remain in the venue during the activity. - Players to wear a mask/visor where possible. - Players to maintain at least 2m separation during any break in activity. - If a player becomes ill during a session, they should leave the session and go home as soon as possible. - It will take time for players to reach the playing standard they were at pre-lockdown.
+If players require more than one parent/guardian or personal assistant to accompany them to sessions, then the Covid officer should be notified in advance. - Players, parents and personal assistants are not to touch any equipment other than their own. - Maintain a distance of at least 2m at all times, except during play. - Use hand sanitiser upon entering the hall. - Parents/personal attendants to wear a face mask if they remain in the venue during the activity. - Players to wear a mask/visor where possible. - Players to maintain at least 2m separation during any break in activity. - If a player becomes ill during a session, they should leave the session and go home as soon as possible. - It will take time for players yet to return, to reach the playing standard they were at pre-lockdown.
 All parents must be mindful that this will take time and support accordingly. - Non-essential parents/personal attendants to leave the playing venue during activity to maintain reduced numbers.